capnslipp/SVSegmentedControl.deARCed/README.md

 ## Credits

 SVSegmentedControl is brought to you by [Sam Vermette](http://samvermette.com) and [contributors to the project](https://github.com/samvermette/SVSegmentedControl/contributors).
 If you have feature suggestions or bug reports, feel free to help out by sending pull requests or by [creating new issues](https://github.com/samvermette/SVSegmentedControl/issues/new).
 If you're using SVSegmentedControl in your project, attribution would be nice.

+As it stands, [Slipp D.](https://github.com/slippyd/) is maintaining the de-ARC-ification of this parallel fork.
+If you have memory management related issues with this library, [create an issue in this de-ARCed fork](https://github.com/slippyd/SVSegmentedControl.deARCed/issues/new).
+If in doubt, create an issue there and Slipp will pass it on if necessary.